Overview

 • Breathing tube.
 The breathing tube stays in your throat until you wake up and can breathe on your own.

 • Cardiac rehabilitation.
 Often called cardiac rehab, this supervised program of education, counseling and exercise helps improve heart health after heart surgery.
 You'll be encouraged to start moving and walking while you're still in the hospital.
-When you go home, you continue a cardiac rehab program at a medical center until you can safely follow a home program.
+When you go home, you continue cardiac rehab at a medical center until you can safely follow a home program.

 • Fever.